andy-schulz/thekla-demo-agile-day/PITCHME.md

 # Shift Left
-## Keep Calm ... and know your tests
+## Keep Calm ...
+And Test Your Understanding

 ---